wp-plugins/xili-language/readme.txt

 == Frequently Asked Questions ==

-= 2.9.10 : In appareance/menus, I do not see the boxes of insertion point (languages list, sub-selection pages, Menus selection) ? =
+= 2.9.10 : In appareance/menus, I do not see the boxes of insertion point (languages list and sub-selection pages) ? =

 To show insertion point metaboxes, remember to check them inside Screen Options. (top right tab near Help tab)